 - A considerably lower proportion of children under one year of age attend ECE compared with four year-olds.
 If the number of births suddenly increases, it will not be until the babies turn three or four years of age that their number will have its biggest impact on ECE.
 To account for this impact on the demand for ECE, the population figures have been weighted to reflect the share that children of each single year of age make of the total number of hours attended.

-- Waiting times for home-based services refer to the wait for families to obtain a place with one of the caregivers in the network.
-Depending on individual preferences, some families may wish to wait longer for a caregiver with a particular skill or type of environment (e.g. has a piano in the house).
+- Waiting times for home-based services refer to the wait for families to obtain a place with any of the caregivers in the network.
+However, depending on individual preferences, some families may wish to wait longer for a caregiver with a particular skill or type of environment (e.g. has a piano in the house).